thongfuu/fine-grained-car-classification/README.md

         - [Link to Download Weights & Embeddings](https://drive.google.com/drive/folders/14HzPYo1hmUjNpXawaXl_qD7Ttt7lNLie?usp=sharing)

 3. Running the Code
-Open the .ipynb file in Google Colab.
+    1. Open demo_project.ipynb in Google Colab.

-Mount Drive: The notebook will ask for permission to access your Google Drive.
+    2. Mount Drive: Run the cell to mount Google Drive.

-Check Paths: Ensure the root_path variable in the notebook matches your Drive folder name.

-Python

-# Example in code
-ROOT_PATH = '/content/drive/MyDrive/Car_Classification_Project'
-Run all cells.
-The training logs and best models will be automatically saved to the Model/ directory.
+    3. Run all cells except those marked as "do not run".
+    4. Upload the image of the car you want the model to guess.
+If you name the file one of the class names in the dataset, it will allow the model to check if the guess is correct or incorrect.
+If you don't name the file, it will just give a guess.

 ## Future Work
 - Object Detection: Integrate YOLOv8 to localize and crop the vehicle before classification to remove background noise.